-The conversion_operation is typically a function call that returns an error code value of type SCMOBJ (the error codes are defined in 'gambit.h', and the error code FIX (UNKNOWN_ERR) is available for generic errors). conversion_operation can also set the variable errmsg of type SCMOBJ to a specific Scheme string error message.
+The conversion_operation is typically a function call that returns an error code value of type SCMOBJ (the error codes are defined in 'gambit.h', and the error code FIX (UNKNOWN_ERR) is available for generic errors). conversion_operation can also set the variable SCMOBJ to a specific Scheme string error message.